adammessinger/Ad-Astra-Ruby-DB-Course/Week 2/Day 1/wk2_day1_notes.md

 ##Global Variables

-You create a global variable by prefixing its name with `@` like an instance variable, but _outside_ any method.
+You create a global variable by prefixing its name with `@` like an instance variable, but _outside_ any class or method.
 As in other languages, be careful with this -- it's easy to shoot yourself in the foot with globals.

 ```ruby
 require './lib/task'